atreyasha/spp-explainability/README.md

 ## Explainable Natural Language Processing

 This repository documents research into explainable and high-performance techniques in NLP.
-An interim manuscript can be seen [here](./docs/manuscript/main.pdf).
+An interim manuscript can be found [here](./docs/manuscript/main.pdf).

 ### Dependencies :neckbeard: